 - Freeze uncooked meatballs: Form the meatballs, place them on a baking sheet for about an hour, then transfer to a freezer-safe container and store for up to 3 months.
 Thaw in the fridge and then bake as directed in the recipe card.

-- Thaw cooked frozen meatballs in the refrigerator overnight and reheat in the oven or in the microwave.
+- Thaw cooked frozen meatballs in the refrigerator overnight and reheat in the oven or microwave.

 Nancy says